Last Updated on March 26, 2021 by Shaun Snapp

 What type of media output can one expect when 100% of the revenues come from the vendors?
 And what kind of disclosure requirements do media outlets face who rent out the website for vendors to get their message out?

-In IT, the agenda-setting media is not the New York Time or Washington Post (as they don’t cover IT for the large part).
+In IT, the agenda-setting media is not the New York Times or Washington Post (as they don’t cover IT for a large part).
 Instead, they can be replaced by Gartner, Forbes, ComputerWorld, IDG, etc..

-On the IDG website, for example, they are evident that they can delivery buyers, and that they inherently know how to manipulate buyers on behalf of advertisers.
+On the IDG website, for example, they are evident that they can deliver buyers and that they inherently know how to manipulate buyers on behalf of advertisers.
 See this quotation.

 “Our customers know they can rely on IDG to deliver the right buyers at scale exactly when they are most receptive to a marketer’s message….”

 Notice that IDG has no concern here about accuracy.
 The orientation is to deliver an audience that is receptive to purchasing.

 Let us ask a question.
 How do articles that cover IT realistically fit into “delivering buyers….when they are most receptive to a marketer’s message”?

 Does this orientation, to maximize advertising revenues, impact IDG’s media output?
 Interestingly, in reviewing many IDG publications, including ComputerWorld, Brightwork has found that IDG publishes entirely inaccurate SAP articles.
 Furthermore that these articles are, in fact, paid placements from SAP.